Aluerie/HextechButEfficient/README.md

 ## 🚫 No Personal Responsibility Disclaimer

 I am not to be held responsible for any losses, mistakes and "mistakes", or bugs that can lead to unfortunate situations.
 Use/modify my scripts on your own risk.
 Well, I mean, they should be fine, but still, if anything happens - I won't be able to refund those shards back or something.

-## 🌗 Last Note

-Not sure if I like the name `HextechButEfficient` because we have some non-loot scripts too.
-Not sure if wordplay of famous [HextechButBetter](https://github.com/MaciejGorczyca/HextechButBetter) project is a fine idea too.
-If you have any suggestions - please, hit me up.

 ## 🚒 No Relation to Riot Games Disclaimer